tonytins/dressupzack/README.md

 I have high confidence that I'll be able to get around to developing a proper sequel with newer graphics and better game play mechenics sometime Q1 2019.

-You can download or download and donate at [Itch.io](https://antonwilc0x.itch.io/zdressup).
+Play, download or download and donate at [Itch.io](https://antonwilc0x.itch.io/zdressup).

 ## Screenshot